emilybazar/buy-give-share/README.md

 ## Author
 Emily Bazar is the Chief Software Engineer at Buy Give Share.
 As the sole full-stack developer on the founding team of five, she leads the technical development of the platform, driving both the front-end and back-end engineering efforts.

+As a current Master's student in Computer Science at Seattle University, Emily is continuously expanding her knowledge and honing her skills.
+She embraces new challenges and uses every project as an opportunity to grow, applying what she learns to improve the platform.

 ## Technology Stack

 ### Frontend